 In the Columns Window you can toggle columns between hidden and visible by clicking on their box in the Visible column.
-To make a group of columns hidden or visible at once, select the corresponding rows (drag the mouse over them to select a contiguous group; hold the Control button down to add more single rows or contiguous groups to the selection) and hit the Hide Selected ( selecting rows, don't drag the mouse over the Visible column, do it somewhere in the middle of the table.
+To make a group of columns hidden or visible at once, select the corresponding rows (drag the mouse over them to select a contiguous group; hold the Control button down to add more single rows or contiguous groups to the selection) and hit the Hide Selected () button in the toolbar or menu.
+Note when selecting rows, don't drag the mouse over the Visible column, do it somewhere in the middle of the table.
 The Hide All (\square) and Reveal All (\square) buttons set all columns in the table invisible or visible - a useful convenience if you've got a very wide table.